Robot Alchemic Drive: Development

 Robot Alchemic Drive was developed by Sandlot, a company created by former employees of Human Entertainment.
+The game's engine was originally intended to be for a game based on the tokusatsu series Tekkōki Mikazuki and even received a playable demo, though the full game was later cancelled, likely due to the commercial failure of the show itself.

 The characters of the game were designed by Toshihiro Kawamoto, the character designer of the Cowboy Bebop anime series.
 Development of Robot Alchemic Drive took approximately 16 to 18 months to complete.
 Much of the game's use of incredibly large robots was inspired by anime.
 The game was aimed at both casual and hardcore gamers, as well as fans of action games and robot games.
 The hardest part of development was to handle the sense of scale involved with the robots.
-The game's engine was originally intended to be for a game based on the tokusatsu series Tekkōki Mikazuki and even received a playable demo, though the full game was later cancelled, likely due to the commercial failure of the show itself.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of two eights and two sevens for a total of 30 out of 40.
+GamePro called it "a weird high-concept wonder that actually works, and it's about as close as you're gonna get to playing Neon Genesis Evangelion: The Game.
+Hopefully there'll be better long-range weapon control and a more polished Graphics Alchemic Drive written into the second season."

-By its second week of sale in Japan, Robot Alchemic Drive had sold 17,888 copies.
+By its second week of sale in Japan, Robot Alchemic Drive had sold 17,888 units.